holochain/docs-pages/src/pages/concepts/7_validation.md

 * **Valid**,
 * **Invalid**, with a description of what was invalid,
-* **Unresolved dependencies**, with a list of the addresses of data it couldn't retrieve from the DHT.
+* **Unresolved dependencies**, with a list of the addresses of dependencies that it couldn't retrieve from the DHT.
 (If the conductor fails to retrieve data, it'll short-circuit execution of the validation function, return this value, and schedule the validation for retry later.)

 All operations on CRUD actions whose entry or link types are defined in an integrity zome share a single validation function within that zome.
 Within this function, you can use branching logic to handle different operation types on different entry or link types.